FluBBaOfWard/NGPDS/README.md

 To select between the tabs use R & L or the touchscreen.

-Since the DS/DS Lite only has 4MB of RAM you will need a SLOT-2/GBA cart with RAM to play games larger than 2MB.
+Since the DS/DS Lite only has 4MB of RAM you will need a SLOT-2/GBA cart with RAM on these devices to play games larger than 2MB.

 ## Menu